thosgood/this-weeks-finds/markdown/101-150/week143.md

 2060-2062.

-In 2005 folks plan to launch GLAST, the Gamma-Ray Large Area Space Telescope, designed to study γ-ray bursters and the like, and also the Alpha Magnetic Spectrometer, designed to search for antimatter in space.
+In 2005 folks plan to launch GLAST, the Gamma-Ray Large Area Space Telescope, designed to study $\gamma$-ray bursters and the like, and also the Alpha Magnetic Spectrometer, designed to search for antimatter in space.
 But there are also a bunch of interesting projects that are still basically just a twinkle in someone's eye....